Child Custody Tips for After a West Virginia Divorce

-If you aren’t careful, co-parenting can be exhausting, but co-parenting in the Summer can become a competition on who the children see more, who they get to take a vacation with, and so much more.
+If you aren’t careful, co-parenting can be exhausting, but co-parenting, especially while the kids are out of school, can become a competition on who the children see more.
 Given that you’ve probably already been through the family court during your divorce, you’ll want to do what you can to work through this season.

-Though you most likely already have your Summer co-parenting schedule that was set by the court, it is a good reminder to talk it over with your ex-spouse to ensure that it will be followed correctly.
-If you are in the process of getting a divorce, be sure to talk with your child custody lawyer about your wishes for the Summer, and the rest of the year for that matter, so it can be settled while in court.
+Though you most likely already have your co-parenting schedule that was set by the court, it is a good reminder to talk it over with your ex-spouse to ensure that it will be followed correctly.
+If you are in the process of getting a divorce, be sure to talk with your child custody lawyer about your wishes not only for the warmer months but for the rest of the year so it can be settled while in court.

 Plan Well in Advance

-Planning ahead of the Summer break should be your number one priority when it comes to co-parenting throughout these months.
-During that planning stage, talk about things like vacations abroad, as well as simple issues, like days out and who will pay for them.
+Planning ahead should be your number one priority when it comes to co-parenting throughout the warmer months, like summer, or while your kids are out of school.
+During that planning stage, talk about simple issues, like days out and who will pay for them, as well as broader issues like possible vacations.
 That way, each parent knows exactly what’s going to happen and when and offers assurance that there won’t be any surprise trips away from home or sudden expenses that one party will have to cover.
 This is the kind of thing that a child custody attorney could talk you through and help you settle in court during your divorce hearing.

 Obviously, there are going to be times when you need to arrange childcare.
 Arguments will arise if you do not abide by the arrangments that were set during your divorce hearing.
 This helps to prevent the issue of one parent feeling put out if they find that the other parent has been using childcare services that were not agreed upon.
 To avoid this, plan childcare options together, especially if this was your court agreement, such as a particular baby sitter, or family member.